Polotno

 1. Polotno Studio + Polotno SDK

-Best for: Anyone who wants to design without an account, plus product teams who want the same editor inside their own app.
+Best for: anyone who wants to design without an account, plus product teams that need the same kind of editor inside their own app.

 2. Adobe Express